Acupressure & The Wooden Tool: What the Ancients Knew About Joint Bulletproofing!

 This is a wonderful technique, because it works on the same principle as Static Passive Stretching, which Thomas Kurz defines as “relaxing your body into a stretch and holding there by the weight of your body or by some other external force.”[4]

-Essentially, your fingers are the external force that is allowing you to contract the muscle-agonists.
-If you are tired or injured and can’t contract them yourself, your fingers just do it for you…that’s the essence of Accupressure.
+Essentially, your fingers are the external force that is allowing you to stretch the muscle-agonists.
+If you are tired or injured and can’t streetch them yourself, your fingers just do it for you…that’s the essence of Accupressure.

 You can do this for time in Static holds…I recommend anywhere from 3-5 minutes.